learn-co-curriculum/dsc-more-on-missing-data-lab/README.md

 ### Commentary

-Dropping null values leaves the distribution and associated measures of centrality unchanged, but at the cost of throwing away data.
+Dropping missing values leaves the distribution and associated measures of centrality unchanged, but at the cost of throwing away data.

 ## Summary